JordanWardAllen/ChatApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.4.
 >>>>>>> d42bdafe60386c12641f49f19c144bc9aee6725d

+## Required Modules
+Node project requires the following modules to be installed via npm: body-parser chai chai-http cors express formidable mongodb socket.io mocha (as a dev dependency)

+Angular project requires the following modules to be installed via npm: bootstrap

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.